 A Brief History of the Marque

-Italian engineer Antonio Piazza of Torino built motorcycles from 1924 to 1926, and then concentrated on the development of engines from other motorcycle firms of which, at the time, there were many.
+Italian engineer Antonio Piazza of Torino built motorcycles from 1924 to 1926, and then concentrated on the development of engines for other motorcycle firms of which, at the time, there were many.

 The engines were both two-strokes and four-strokes in OHV and SV configuration, but in later years most of the output was four-stroke.